Autumn-Begonia-Demo/ABDemo/VSCode-Tutorial.md

 At the bottom left, you will see two buttons like this.
 ![image](https://user-images.githubusercontent.com/77932983/147581744-6de282e1-b88b-40b4-bdb5-74413cf9d1b8.png)

 The one on the left (tick counter) is the branch you are on.
 Click on it and you will be able to switch branches.
 The one on the right is a "syncronize change" button, where you can do git pull and git push for your commits as well as update your repository to commits from source.

+#### Note that synchronize changes does not do git fetch!
+If you want to update your local branches from remote, you need to do git fetch from command palette or terminal separately!

 Other git commands can be prompted either with the terminal
 ![image](https://user-images.githubuserco ntent.com/77932983/147582017-727a6cb8-ec79-482f-bf6c-8650a2d39bab.png)